GiuseppeEsposito98/C_I_2022_s302179/lab1/README.md

 ## Results

-Here we display the execution times of the A* algorithm we developed
+Here we display for our A* algorithm the number of steps it took to find a solution, the number of visited states and the weight of the final solution i.e. the sum of lenght of the internal lists.
+The tests were repeated 10 times.

 | **Test \ N** | **5** | **10** | **20** | **100**           | **500**           | **1000**          |
 |-------------------|-------|--------|--------|-------------------|-------------------|-------------------|